ZJU-Automated-Reasoning-Group/efmc/README.md

 - Property-Directed Reachability (PDR)
 - K-Induction

+TBD: Download (or auto build) some verifiers for comparison

 ### 2.1 Template-Based (Constraint-Based) Approach
 This approach uses constraint solving to generate program invariants based on predefined templates.